Skip to Content

-Big herds of elephant are attracted to the permanent water of the Kwando River in the Dry season.
-Lion, leopard and spotted hyena are easily seen, and the endangered wild dog is sometimes spotted as well.
-The water-loving red lechwe is abundant, and less common antelope species include the elusive roan and sable antelope.
+Big herds of elephant are attracted to the permanent water of the Kwando Concession’s namesake river in the Dry season.
+Lion, leopard and spotted hyena are often seen, and the endangered wild dog is sometimes spotted as well.
+The handsome, water-loving red lechwe is abundant, while less common antelope species include the hard-to-see roan and sable antelope.

 Abundant